 Society means DairyNZ Incorporated.

-Special Resolution means a resolution passed by 75 per cent or more of the votes of Members entitled to vote and voting on an issue on which Members holding 20% 50 per cent or more of the Participation Rights than in the issue vote.
+Special Resolution means a resolution passed by 75 per cent or more of the votes of Members entitled to vote and voting on an issue on which Members holding 50% or more of the Participation Rights then in issue, vote.

 Summary of the Annual Report means a report prepared by the Board: